TruuEE/TruuEE/README.md

   Welcome!
 </h1>

-The code for NASA Student Launch will be Public After Competition
+The code for NASA Student Launch will be Public After Competition, as well as the PCB design.